Sarah Swenson: Career

+Swenson has been a member of the Rudy Perez Performance Ensemble since 2004, and became a Trustee of The Rudy Perez Trust on the occasion of his death, September 29, 2023.

 In 2015, Swenson was commissioned by Dancing Wheels Company of Cleveland, Ohio, on the occasion of the 25th anniversary of the Americans with Disabilities Act as well as Dancing Wheels' 35th anniversary. to choreograph a new work entitled Clamor.
 As reported in The Plain Dealer, the show received critical acclaim.

 In October 2016, she was commissioned by Vox Femina Los Angeles on the occasion of their 20th anniversary, to create Fire Within, which premiered June 10, 2017.

-In 2022 she was commissioned by Partch Ensemble Los Angeles to choreograph the complete Plectra & Percussion Dances by Harry Partch, which premiered on June 17, 2022 at REDCAT Theater Los Angeles.
+In 2022 she was commissioned by Partch Ensemble Los Angeles to choreograph the complete Plectra & Percussion Dances (1949–1950) by Harry Partch, which premiered on June 17, 2022, at REDCAT Theater Los Angeles.

-Swenson serves as the principal teacher and stager, and the International Project Coordinator for Simone Forti's Dance Constructions, acquired by the Museum of Modern Art in December 2015.
+Swenson serves as the principal teacher and stager, and International Project Coordinator for Simone Forti's Dance Constructions, acquired by the Museum of Modern Art in December 2015.
+She has also staged works by Rudy Perez and Viola Farber.